triggermesh/docs/docs/guides/creatingatarget.md

 # Creating a Target

-A `Target` is an API object defining an event receiver, processing that event and interacting with a third-party service.
-See the [concepts page](../concepts/targets.md) for details.
+A `Target` is an API object defining an event receiver, processing the event, and interacting with a third-party service.
+See the [concepts page](../concepts/targets.md) for further details.

-In this getting started guide on targets we are going to create a bridge between a `PingSource` and AWS Lambda.
-The source will emit an event on schedule and we will receive this event in an AWS Lambda function.
+In this getting started guide on targets we are going to create a Bridge between a `PingSource` and AWS Lambda.
+The source will emit an event on a repeating schedule and we will send this event to an AWS Lambda function.

 ![](../assets/images/target-lambda.png)